front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### PaymentMethodLabel relocated

 The `<PaymentMethodLabel>` component was moved from `theme/modules/User/Order/OrderMethod/PaymentMethodLabel.js` to `theme/modules/Checkout/Payment/PaymentMethodLabel.js` the old location will still work but will output deprecation messages when used.
-If you have overrided `<PaymentMethodLabel>` you should also relocate your override to the same path and update all references to point to it.
+If you have overriden `<PaymentMethodLabel>` you should also relocate your override to the same path and update all references to point to it.

 As a consequence of relocating `<PaymentMethodLabel>` we had to rename all the translation keys it uses.
 As such the following translation keys have been updated